Cube root law: Political proposals and referendums

+The cube root law was used to support one side of the 2020 Italian constitutional referendum.

 Table comparing OECD nations in 2019 with EIU Democracy Index ranking

 Out of the countries listed, Lithuania is the only one to exactly match the cube root rule.
-Moreover, Denmark, Canada, Ireland and Mexico come close to matching the rule.
+Moreover, Denmark, Canada, Ireland and Mexico come close to matching the rule, while the Netherlands and Australia are counterevidence against the rule.

 Some of these countries (e.g. Germany) have overhang seats in a mixed member proportional system, as a result the size of their parliaments can vary significantly between elections.